-At times of high flood risk the Council will endeavour, on request from the Emergency Services, deliver sandbags to occupied properties at imminent risk.
+At times of high flood risk the Council will endeavour, on receipt of a reasonable request from the Emergency Services, deliver sandbags to occupied properties at imminent risk.
 However, this will not always be possible due to demand and / or weather conditions.